-Original article (Women’s Basketball Announces Staff Updates) on Appalachian State’s athletic website appstatesports.com
+Original article (Women’s Basketball Announces Staff Updates) on Appalachian State University’s athletic website appstatesports.com

 App State women’s basketball head coach Angel Elderkin is excited to complete her coaching staff for the 2021-22 season.
 Sam Pierce has been promoted to associate head coach, Jeanne Kenney has been hired as assistant coach, and Kate Dempsey is moving to the role as assistant athletics director for women’s basketball.